geudde/attic-chest/pages/04.season-3/15.meeting-36/08.address/docs.md

 <div class="author">Communicated by Miss Beslee &amp; Mr Verrals</div>

-### An address to Poetry by a young Gentleman who had just finished
+##### An address to Poetry by a young Gentleman who had just finished his professional education

 Hail Heav’n-descended Poetry
 &emsp;A worthy friend and true